 Whether you’re vegetarian, vegan or just catering to your guests’ dietary requirements, finding the perfect turkey replacement can make or break a Christmas dinner.
 These are our top festive meal picks for 2020..

-For vegetarians and vegans, 'but what do you eat for Christmas dinner?' ranks up there with the most frequently asked questions by meat-eating acquaintances.
-However, with news that this year Ikea is only offering a 100% meat-free Christmas menu in stores, better options for those following plant-based diets appear to be growing and growing.
+For vegetarians and vegans, ‘but what do you eat for Christmas dinner?’ ranks up there with the most frequently asked questions fromy meat-eating family and friends; however, the number of people following plant-based diets appear to be growing and growing year on year.

 Vegan Specially Selected centrepiece wreath, £3.99, Aldi

 Bringing some real ‘wow-factor’ to your Christmas table, this vegan pastry wreath is filled with chestnut mushroom, butternut squash and fruit stuffing.
 You can only pick this up in your local Aldi store from December 21st.